readtedium/obsidian-craft-cms-upload/README.md

 An attempt to leverage Craft CMS’ powerful GraphQL integrations in a clever way—by effectively turning Obsidian into a front-end for your Craft site.
 Write in Obsidian, publish to Craft CMS, and manage your entire editorial pipeline without leaving your favorite editor.
 (Pretty wild, huh?)

 This is tested on version 4.x but will likely work on version 5.x.
-The current design is built around the schema for Tedium.co, which is Markdown-centric, but the hope is to make it CMS-agnostic long-term.
+The current design is built around the schema for [Tedium: The Dull Side of the Internet](https://tedium.co/), which is Markdown-centric, but the hope is to make it site-agnostic long-term.

-This was built as part of an experiment in vibe coding by Tedium editor Ernie Smith.
+This was built as part of an experiment in vibe coding by Tedium editor [Ernie Smith](https://erniesmith.net).
 [He explains his thinking in this post](https://tedium.co/2025/05/25/ai-bionic-arm-vibe-coding-thoughts/).
-If you’re not into that kind of thing, 100% fine—but he thought it might be useful to show how to use a tool like Claude in a way that can enable more flexible editorial creation processes.
+If you're not into that kind of thing, 100% fine—but he thought it might be useful to show how to use a tool like Claude in a way that can enable more flexible editorial creation processes.

 > **⚠️ Active Development Notice**: This plugin is under heavy development with frequent changes expected.
 Features and APIs may change without notice as we refine the experience.